 What is Day Trading?

-The main feature of day trading is that the purchasing and selling of securities occur within the same trading day.
-This means that all trading positions are liquidated at the end of a trading day.
+The main attribute of day trading is that the purchasing and selling of securities occurs within the same trading day.
+It means that all trading positions are liquidated at the end of a trading day.
 The main goals of day trading are discovering and leveraging short-term market inefficiencies.

 Unlike many investors, day traders do not concern themselves with the long-term value of securities.
 Day traders are only interested in short-term price movements.

 Day trading is a risky trading strategy.
 Even if a trader can accurately predict the price movements of securities, gains from the price changes can be offset by transaction fees.

 Day traders may be employees of financial services companies such as banks and investment funds, as well as private individuals.

 The following parameters are essential for almost all day traders regardless of the trading strategy:

 This is a variable that measures the range of price fluctuations of a security.
 Volatility is helpful for day traders, as it provides them with more opportunities to capture profits from short-term price changes.